JesperStromblad/docker-vypr-ecosystem/README.md

 To get a feel of how analysis library is used.
 We provide two notebooks for running the analysis and visualizing the data collected from VyPR performance analysis

 This is accessed at `http://localhost:9005/?token=...`.
-Token number can be accessed after container is deployed
+Token number can be accessed after container is deployed.
+See the output on the terminal.